-At the height of the Great St. Bernhard Pass, 2469 metres above sea level, a hospice was founded by monks in the 11th Century as a refuge for travelers and pilgrims.
+At the height of the Great St. Bernhard Pass, 2469 meters above sea level, a hospice was founded by monks in the 11th Century as a refuge for travelers and pilgrims.
 There, large mountain dogs have been kept since the middle of the 17th Century for watch and protection.
 The existence of such dogs had been documented pictorially since 1695 and in a written document at the hospice since the year 1707.
-The dogs were soon in use as companion dogs and specially as rescue dogs for travelers lost in snow and fog.
+The dogs were soon in use as companion dogs and especially as rescue dogs for travelers lost in snow and fog.
 The chronicles published in many languages about the numerous human lives snatched by these dogs from the white death” and the verbal reports of the soldiers who crossed the pass with Napoleon in 1800, spread the fame of the St. Bernard, called Barry-dog at this time, throughout Europe during the 19th Century.

 The legendary dog “Barry” became the epitome of the rescue dog.
-The direct ancestors of the St. Bernard were the large farm dogs widely distributed in the region and which, within a few generations, were bred as the present day breed according to a blue-print of the ideal type.
-Heinrich Schumacher from Holligen near Bern was the first to issue genealogical documents for his dogs.
+The direct ancestors of the St. Bernard were the large farm dogs widely distributed in the region and which, within a few generations, were bred as the present day breed according to a blueprint of the ideal type.
+Heinrich Schumacher from Holliger near Bern was the first to issue genealogical documents for his dogs.
 In February 1884 the “Schweizerisches Hundestammbuch (SHSB), the Swiss Dog Stud Book” was opened.

 The very first entry was the St. Bernard “Leon” and the further 28 entries also concerned St. Bernards.
 On the 15th March 1884, the Swiss St. Bernards Club was founded in Basle.
 On the occasion of the International Canine Congress on June 2nd, 1887, the St. Bernard dog was officially recognized as a Swiss breed and the breed standard was declared as binding.
 Since them the St. Bernard has been the Swiss national dog.